Taxation of international executives

 All debts are deductible and are allocated to the assets pro rata to their values irrespective of how the asset is financed.

-Gift tax is generally levied in a similar manner to inheritance tax.
-(Exception: The canton of Lucerne does not generally levy a gift tax.)
+Gift tax is generally levied in a similar manner to inheritance tax with the exception of the canton of Lucerne that does not generally levy a gift tax.

 Are there real estate taxes in Switzerland?

-Switzerland does not tax gains made on disposal of investment or personal assets with the exception of real estate owned in Switzerland.
+Switzerland does not tax gains made on the disposal of investment or personal assets with the exception of the taxation on profits resulting from the sale of real estate in Switzerland.

 The rules and rates for capital gains on the disposal of real estate vary from canton to canton and depend on how long the property was held.